-All children are 'baselined' within the first 6 weeks of school, this takes place once we identify that they are settled and gaining in confidence, although it must be completed within the first 6 weeks of the child starting school.
+All children are 'baselined' within the first 6 weeks of school, this takes place once we identify that they are settled and gaining in confidence, although it must be completed within the first 6 weeks of the child starting school, this is done through the government Reception Baseline Assessment (RBA).
 The statutory baseline that we must carry out does not provide results for Reception teachers to base future learning on.
 Therefore, alongside the statutory baseline assessment, the class teachers will carry out their own observational assessments.

 Through baseline assessments, we capture a picture of where each child is within their development and where they will need to be supported.
 Ongoing assessment is an essential aspect of the effective running of the Reception setting at St Martha's Catholic Primary School.
 Regular assessments are made of children's learning and individual needs.
 Observations are sometimes the result of planned or adult directed activities.
 Practitioners make spontaneous observations in order to capture significant moments of children's learning.
 All practitioners are involved in observing children.
 Practitioners use observations to support their developing knowledge of individual children.

 Learning Journeys record children's progress over the academic year.
 Samples of children's work are gathered, along with photographic evidence and observations.
 Each child has a 'next step foot' that has an individualised target relative to their learning and development needs.
 The 'next step foot' is updated once the child has shown that they can meet their target confidently and consistently (five times).
 Children in Reception are made aware of their 'next steps'.
 We use 'Purple Books' to monitor the children's writing, samples of the children's writing is collected every half term.
 At the end of the year the learning journey provides a summary of every child's development and learning achievements.

 At the end of the academic year practitioners must indicate whether children are meeting expected levels of development, or if they are not yet reaching expected levels ('emerging').
 This is the EYFS Profile.
-This information is explained to the Year I teachers as part of transition.
-We use 'Phonics Tracker' to record the children's progress within phonics.
-We record them from Phase 2 of their development within phonics.
+The profile reflects ongoing observations, and discussions with parents and/or carers.
+The results of the profile are shared with parents and/or carers for their child.